 From Moscow to Berlin, digital music startups attract top investors

+From Moscow to Berlin, digital music startups are attracting top investors

 As the global digital music market pursues solid growth, last week saw three deals involving companies from Russia or with Russian founders, reports East-West Digital News (EWDN).